xelmedia/wp-install-script/README.md

 1. Change the `php.ini` of the container so the executable PHAR file can write on the container.
 2. Compile a new PHAR file using Box.
 3. Move the PHAR file into the container.
-4. Create the needed files (`.htaccess`, `auth0.env`, and `db.env`).
+4. Create the needed files (`db.env`).
 5. Execute a cleanup script to remove the installed WordPress.
 6. Execute the PHAR file.
 7. Perform assertions to check the installation.

 ### Plugins
-To ensure that WordPress is installed correctly, we install some helpful plugins:
+To ensure that WordPress is installed correctly, we will install the `Zilch Assistant plugin`
-1. Zilch Assistant plugin
-2. Auth0
-3. WP Gatsby
-4. WP GraphQL
-5. WP GraphQL Gutenberg

-### Installing Auth0
-We do not use the WordPress command line to install this plugin because version 5.x.x is not published on the WordPress store yet.
-So, we have to do some workarounds to install it:
-1. Download `Composer.phar`.
-2. Use the Composer command to download the required files.
-3. Move a specific WordPress directory from inside the `vendor` folder into a new folder located at `wp-content/plugin/auth0`.
-4. Execute a `composer install` command to install the needed dependencies.
-5. Activate the Auth0 plugin using the WordPress CLI.
-6. Use the `auth0.env` file to create a default config dump for the plugin.